ctm/yld/src/running/past/2023/cocodona-250/creepy-crawly.md

 > "What the fuck?
 That snake was threatening us.
 Why wasn't it threatening him?"<br/>
 "Maybe he's a snake whisperer"

 Heh.
-I was tempted to shout back that it was ok, because although I'm young, I was actually doing this year's Cocodona 250 sober and rattlesnakes bite young _drunk_ men.
+I was tempted to shout back that it was OK, because although I'm young, I was actually doing this year's Cocodona 250 sober and rattlesnakes bite young _drunk_ men.